marc-mccarthy/rustlings/README.md

 ## Manually

-Basically: Clone the repository at the latest tag, run `cargo install --path .`.
+Basically: Clone the repository at the latest tag, run `ru .`.

 ```bash
 # find out the latest version at https://github.com/rust-lang/rustlings/releases/latest (on edit 5.3.0)